battesonb/battesonb.github.io/docs/_posts/2023-06-21-3d-projection-intro-model-and-view.markdown

 These normalized device coordinates (NDC) differ across convention, handedness and graphics API.
 For some (usually right-handed), $$y$$ points downwards!
 I'm not going to enumerate these, but rather show how this cube is mapped to our screen in WebGPU.
-We look "down the z-axis", so I've coloured the side we look from blue:
+The side we are facing is coloured blue, as we are looking down the z-axis.

 <div class="centered margin">
 {% pgf coordinate system %}